 We don’t rely completely on stevia to sweeten our baking, because too much will give a bitter flavor.
-Paired with honey or coconut sugar, a little stevia is unnoticeable in baked goods.
+Paired with honey or coconut sugar, a little stevia is unnoticeable in baked goods (apart from adding sweetness).
 In coffee or tea we use no more than a couple drops.

 WHAT IS STEVIA?

 There are hundreds of plant species within the genus Stevia, but only one, Stevia rebaudiana, is used as a sweetener.
 It is a perennial herb that is native to northeastern Paraguay.
 In the wild it grows to be 30 to 50 cm tall, and it blooms with small, primarily white flowers.
 The leaves have a very sweet taste, which has made the plant valuable as a food sweetener.